ajnetzley/WildfireSmokeImpact/README.md

 The AQI Data Acquistion notebook extracted the historical AQI data from the US Environmental Protection Agency (EPA) Air Quality Service (AQS) API.
 The [documentation](https://aqs.epa.gov/aqsweb/documents/data_api.html) for the API provides definitions of the different call parameter and examples of the various calls that can be made to the API.
 Specifically, this analyses makes API requests for AQI data from Cleveland county (home to Norman), and nearby Oklahoma county (home to Oklahoma City) in Oklahoma.

+### Asthma Data Acquisition
+The asthma data acquisition involved querying the Oklahoma State Department of Health Statistics [website](https://www.health.state.ok.us/index.shtml).
+This data is licensed for usage in  "...monitoring the health of the people of Oklahoma" (full license [here](https://www.health.state.ok.us/)).
+The extracted data is present in the "data_raw/" folder of this repository, consisting of the extracted asthma and smoking data from 2000, 2003-2010, and 2011-2023.

 ### Contributions
-Modeling ideation in "modeling.ipynb" was performed with collaboration from fellow student Jake Flynn, while AQI Estimate analysis was performed with collaboration from fellow student Sid Gurajala.
+Modeling ideation in "asthma_modeling.ipynb" was performed with collaboration from fellow student Jake Flynn, while AQI Estimate analysis was performed with collaboration from fellow student Sid Gurajala.
 Lastly, this assignment, and significant portions of the "data_acquisition_aqi.ipynb.ipynb" and "data_acquisition_wildfire.ipnyb" files were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.2 - September 16, 2024

 ## Reproducibility Guidelines
 To reproduce the entire analysis, follow the guide detailed below.

 ### 1.)
-Wildfire Analsyis
+Wildfire Analysis
 #### a) Download the Raw USGS Wildfire Dataset
-Visit the USGS [website]() and download the "USGS_Wildland_Fire_Combined_Dataset.json", and place it in the "data_raw/" folder of this repository.
+Visit the USGS [website](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) and download the "USGS_Wildland_Fire_Combined_Dataset.json", and place it in the "data_raw/" folder of this repository.

 #### b) Execute the "data_acquisition_wildfire.ipynb" notebook
 Execute all the cells in "data_acquisition_wildfire.ipynb", which loads and formats the wildfire dataset into a much more compatible format.